wp-plugins/print-o-matic/readme.txt

 1. See the printer icon?
 Guess what happens when it's clicked?

 == Changelog ==

+= 1.0.1 =
+* Removed space from title of new window to prevent the wonderful IE8 from throwing errors.

 = 1.0 =
 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.0.1 =
+IE8 Bug work-around added.

 = 1.0 =
 Where once there was not, there now is.